talwrii/ptrace-approve/README.md

 # ptrace-approve
 Trace system calls and manually approve them or create rules to match them.

+This is ai-generated unreviewed code.
+I have used it a coouple of times.

 ## Caveats
 AI-generated code, unreviewed, *slow*